Isoldé Elchlepp

-Waltraud Isoldé Elchlepp (born 20 May 1942) is a German protest song singer under the pseudonym Dominique, and an operatic mezzo-soprano and soprano who appeared at major German opera houses and festivals including the Bayreuth Festival.
+Waltraud Isoldé Elchlepp (born 20 May 1942) is a German singer who began as a protest song singer under the pseudonym Dominique, and became an operatic mezzo-soprano and soprano.
+She has appeared at major German opera houses and festivals including the Bayreuth Festival.
 She took part in world premieres such as Reimann's Das Schloß and Bernarda Albas Haus at the Bavarian State Opera.
 Besides the standard repertoire, she appeared in roles such as Othmar Schoeck's Penthesilea at the Staatsoper Hannover.